angrox/project-developer-workstation/README.md

-# CentOS Vagrant VM for Cloud Developers
+# Fedora Vagrant VM for Cloud Developers

 This Vagrant VM is aimed for cloud developers who need access to various cloud providers.